trentw/script-to-speech/docs/TROUBLESHOOTING.md

 **Prevention**:
 - Use `sts-tts-provider-yaml generate` for templates
-- Validate configuration with `--dry-run` run mode
+- Validate configuration with `--dry-run` run mode and / or `sts-tts-provider-yaml validate`
 - Keep backup of working configurations

 ### 5. Memory and Disk Space Issues